MI 84: Fleet

+Each trainset follows a 2M2T formation (two powered cars and two non-powered trailers):

+Cars 2 and 3 are equipped with type AM 62 BU pantographs, denoted with < and > in the chart above denoting which is in use in each direction.
+Car 2 was formerly a mixed 1st and 2nd class car.

 Refurbishment

 The introduction of the MI 09 series of double-decker trainsets on the RER A allowed RATP to shift the MI 84 trains to the RER B by 24 February 2017.
 By this time, the MI 84 trains were worn out after two decades of intensive use on the RER A and needed a refurbishment.

 In 2018, Île-de-France Mobilités approved a €100 million contract with Alstom (the original builder of the trains) to refurbish 33 of the MI 84 trains.
 The refurbishment will add a cooled air ventilation system, security cameras and LED lighting.
 New seats and flooring will also be added that will create an interior that appears similar to the refurbished MI 79 trains.
 RATP believes the refurbishment will make the MI 84 trains more reliable and will enable more regular service on the RER B.

 The first refurbished train was placed into service on 7 October 2020 and Alstom plans to finish the refurbishment of all 33 trains by 2022.